pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 {{< notes type="warning" >}}

-With Pulumi ESC, defining a subject identifier with a specific environment name is not currently supported at this time.
+If you are integrating Pulumi ESC with Pulumi IaC, using the specific name of the ESC environment in the subject identifier will not work at this time.
 There is a [known issue](https://github.com/pulumi/pulumi/issues/14509) with the value of the subject identifier that is sent to Azure from Pulumi.

-The steps for configuring OIDC between Pulumi ESC and Azure will work if you use the following syntax instead:
+The steps in this guide will work for Pulumi ESC if you use the following syntax instead:

 `pulumi:environments:org:contoso:env:<yaml>`